These Notes are divided into the following sections:

 Compound identification

-In the Abstract and in the Comment the compound must be fully identified, including solvent and counterions.
+In the Abstract and Results and discussion sections, the compound should be fully identified, including solvent and counter-ions.

-Unless a published method is used (and included as a reference), synthetic details should normally include quantities of reagents and solvents, also reaction times, recrystallization procedure, etc. Other characterization data (chemical analysis, spectroscopy, etc.) may be included, but lists of spectroscopic data should not be in the published text unless assignments are made.
-The information for publication should be recorded in _publ_section_exptl_prep.
-More extensive information can be included in the various _special_details sections of the CIF.
+Unless a published method is used (and included as a reference), synthetic details should normally include quantities of reagents and solvents, reaction times, recrystallization procedure, melting points, optical rotation etc. Other characterization data (chemical analysis, spectroscopy etc.) may be included,and lists of spectroscopic data should include assignments.
+The information for publication should be recorded in Synthesis and crystallization section of the paper (authors are not restricted by this title and have free reign to provide their own appropriate section titles).
+More extensive information can be included in the various _special_details sections of the CIF or as Supporting information.

 Crystal colour

-The colour declared in_exptl_crystal_colour should agree with any description in _publ_section_exptl_prep
+The colour declared in _exptl_crystal_colour should agree with any description in the Synthesis and crystallization section of the paper.

 Crystal density